 - 1 teaspoon lime juice

 - 1 cup cheese, shredded (Monterey jack, cheddar and/or queso fresco)

-- Toppings of choice, such as sliced pitted ripe olives, chopped tomatoes, sliced green onion, and/or chopped cilantro
+- Toppings of choice: such as diced tomatoes, sliced green onions, and chopped cilantro

 - Additional sour cream for serving

-In a slow cooker, combine chicken, salsa, and taco seasoning mix, pepper, and chicken broth.
+Rub the chicken breasts with the taco seasoning and place in the slow cooker crock.
+Add the salsa and chicken broth.
 Cover and cook on low 7-9 hours (high 3 to 4 hours) until chicken is cooked.

 Preheat your oven to 350º F. Add about 1/2 cup of green chile sauce to cover the bottom of a 13 x 9 inch baking pan.

-Spoon about 1/2 cup of the filling on top of each tortilla, roll up, and place seam side down in the baking pan.
+Spoon about 1/2 cup of the chicken enchilada filling on top a tortilla, roll it up, and place it seam side down in the baking pan.
 Repeat until all the chicken enchiladas are filled.
-Sprinkle with the remaining shredded cheese.
+Top with the green chile sauce and the remaining shredded cheese.

 You May Also Like:

 - 10 Tips to Growing Peppers in Cold Climates